Marklin2289/polygon-learning/markdown/pyth/PYTH_EXCHANGE.md

 ## 🐇 Actual swaps

 Once you've made the necessary changes to `components/protocols/pyth/components/Exchange.tsx` and saved the file, the Next.js development server will hot module reload the page automatically.
 Once the page is reloaded, you can switch the wallet over to **live**.
-Clicking on the "sell" and "buy" buttons will send an order of each type on mainnet, if you're feeling brave (and if you have actual SOL in your wallet).
+Clicking on the "sell" and "buy" buttons will send an order of each type on devnet.
+If you're feeling brave (and if you have actual SOL in your wallet) you might try a swap on mainnet.

 ---

 # 🏁 Conclusion

 We learned about Associated Token Accounts and SPL tokens like Wrapped SOL.
-We also looked at how to use the Jupiter SDK by creating functions for exchanging SPL tokens.
+We also looked at how to use the Orca and Jupiter SDKs by creating functions for exchanging SPL tokens.
 Using RxJS, we can save a lot of hassle in how we perform the swaps, using a defined "order book" to hold and process the swaps.